So today is Thursday and I am just starting to write this. I have been worn out and a little more than a bit crazy over this house renting stuff.

 We were all winners since we got to eat some of the cooking.
 Well everyone but me did, I was still on liquids waiting for my teeth to heal before eating anything with substance.
 It all sure looked good though!
-I enjoyed sitting with my friends BJ, Billy and Kendal.
-We all previously lived in RVs and I think that is kinda cool!
+I enjoyed sitting with my new friends BJ, Billy, and Kendal.

 Throughout this week off and on I didn’t feel really well.
 No fever, no congestion, just feeling punk so I spent a good bit of time in bed.
-I cancelled going to Baton Rouge to my retina specialist, Dr. Naguchi, and cancelled my Mardi Gras mask painting class with Rebecca.
+I canceled going to Baton Rouge with my retina specialist, Dr. Naguchi, and canceled my Mardi Gras mask painting class with Rebecca.
 I discovered Star Trek: Picard on Paramount+.
 I’ve always loved any Star Trek movie or TV series.
 This one is different but somewhat the same as the older shows.
 I’ve also gotten into watching 1883 about the Dutton family’s pioneering journey from East to the West coast to settle.
-Other than the frequent cursing I love the story in the TV show Yellowstone that is about the modern day Dutton family who own the biggest ranch in the United States.
+Other than the frequent cursing I love the story in the TV show Yellowstone which is about the modern-day Dutton family who own the biggest ranch in the United States.

 I feel much better today which is Saturday.

 We have had so much cold weather this year.
 Our cold weather experience here is usually a couple or a few nights when the temps get down to freezing for a couple of hours.
 Day after day of cold weather is not normal here in Southern Louisiana but this year it is.
-As much as I love the cold weather over the heat of Summer its too cold this year for too long.
-I had two pair of socks, two layers of pants, three layers of shirts and a jacket on today and was still very cold.
+As much as I love the cold weather over the heat of Summer it’s too cold this year for too long.
+I had two pairs of socks, two layers of pants, three layers of shirts, and a jacket on today, and was still very cold.